The Darwinian Revolution

 The astronomical discoveries which we associate with Copernicus, Galileo and Newton had revolutionised European man's perception of his position in space.
 It had become clear to all educated people that that the earth was not the centre of creation, but a small planet circling one among many stars, situated at immense distances from each other in a virtually limitless universe.

 But the change in perception of space had brought no corresponding change in the perception of time.
 The universe was still assumed to have been created at a fixed date, certainly not more than 10,000 years ago.
-All the species of animals and plants now in existence were thought to have been created in their final form at the time of the Creation.
+All the species of animals and plants now in existence were explicitly believed (in England at least) to have been created in their final form at the time of the Creation.
 The dates that were suggested for the beginning of the world (on the basis of the Book of Genesis) correspond approximately to what we now know to be the dates of the first settled civilizations in Egypt and Mesopotamia.

 Historical evidence was absent before that date.
 But increasingly, scientific observers were becoming aware of the existence of fossils.
 Fossilised bones - of unknown and presumably extinct animals, some of them of colossal size - had been discovered.
-Fossil sea-creatures had been found in apparently sedimentary rocks high on mountains.
+Fossils of what appeared to be sea-creatures had been found in rocks high on mountains.
 For the collectors and scientific observers of the eighteenth century, fossils (though increasingly studied) were an enigma.
 Only vast and incalculable forces - whether of flood or of earthquake and eruption - could, it seemed, account for such momentous changes as the rise of mountains from the bed of the sea.
 When had these appalling events occurred, why had we no other record of them, and why had the fossils been deposited in layers, with different types or species commonly found in specific strata?

 The theories of Hutton were regarded as atheistical, but had little impact, partly because they were obscurely presented.
-But by the early nineteenth century, the now accepted series of strata was approximately understood and William Smith had suggested a 'Law of faunal succession (which) holds that different strata contain particular types of fossilised flora and fauna, and that these fossil forms succeed each other in a specific and predictable order that can be identified over wide distances.' (see link ).
+But by the early nineteenth century, canal-building and the development of coal-mining in Brtain led to an increasing study of the structure of the earth.
+The professional surveyor William Smith (later to become known as "the Father of English geology"produced the first geological map of England and Wales.
+He showed thatspecific types of strata could often best be identified by the fossils which they containedand that these fossil forms succeed each other in a specific and predictable vertical order that can be identified over wide distances.
 Nevertheless the full implications in terms of time scale were not established.

 By this time biological research among living species had been increasingly professionalised, developing most strongly in France.
 Cuvier's classification of the species of the natural world was not far from what became established later.
 The structure of the living world clearly divided into related groups of species: genera, families and orders of animals.
 Cuvier suggested that old forms had become extinct as a result of successive floods and new forms had each time taken their places.
 The possibility that similar species and groups had simply developed over time was explicitly suggested by Darwin's grandfather Erasmus Darwin and by Cuvier's French rival Lamarck.
 The theory of evolution - or something like it - already existed.
 But it had not yet acquired any accepted scientific basis and was usually known as transmutation or transmutationism.